Duong-NguyenTrinhTrung/PGx-Documentation/variants.rst

 Variants
 ==================================================================================

-The variant page is designed to showcase all variants occurring on collected targets/genes, along with their effect prediction scores and association summary statistics.
+The ‘Variant browser’ page at https://pgx-db.org/variant_lookup is designed to showcase all variants occurring on collected targets/genes, along with their effect prediction scores and association summary statistics.
 On this page, you will find:

 A search box at the top that enables the search for a variant by its identifier (in the format: **Chromosome_Coordinate_Reference/Alternative allele**).
 Our autocomplete feature suggests possible matches as you type.